Is Honey Vegan?

 - Weeds can be a good thing.
 Wildflowers, many of which some might classify as weeds like clover and dandelions for instance, are not only some of the most important food sources for native North American bees, but to other native pollinators as well.
 Free yourself from the confines of the outdated idea that every house needs a well-manicured lawn.
 Letting your landscape flower is better for the pollinators and your back.

-Build Homes & Supply Water for Native Bees
+2. Supply Homes & Water for Native Bees

 Avoid using herbicides or pesticides in the garden.
 The treatments you put on your lawn or garden can not only be toxic to bees, but also to the humans and other animals who visit.
 These treatments are especially damaging if applied while the flowers are in bloom because the chemical will get into the pollen and nectar.
 The bee collects the contaminated nectar and pollen and take it back to the hive where it gets into the honey- which can then be passed on to humans if they consume the honey.
 Ladybugs, spiders, and praying mantises will naturally keep the garden populations in check.